aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/common-questions.md

 Move's [privileged struct operations](../../move/book/structs-and-resources#privileged-struct-operations) require that creating structs and accessing their inner fields can only occur from within the module that defines the struct.
 This means that unless the developer provides a public accessor function to a stored `SignerCapability`, there is no way for another account to gain access to it.

 :::warning
-Be mindful of properly gating access to a function that uses a `SignerCapability` and be extra careful when returning it from a function, since this gives the caller unrestricted access to control the account.
+Be mindful of properly gating access to a function that uses a `SignerCapability` and be extra careful when returning a `signer` from a public function, since this gives the caller unrestricted access to control the account.
 :::

 A good rule of thumb is to by default set all functions that return a `SignerCapability` or a `signer` to internal private functions unless you've very carefully thought about the implications.